krohrbaugh/my-boxen/README.md

 This will list the outdated Puppet modules.
 Update the `Puppetfile` with whatever modules you wish to update and run `boxen --future-parser`.

+_NOTE:_ It's safest to only update modules in the optional/custom part of the `Puppetfile` and to pull core module updates from `upstream`.

 ## Customizing

 You can always check out the number of existing modules we already